PawelBocian/JavaFX_Oracle_Database_App/README.md

-# JavaFX Oracle Database App
+# JavaFX Oracle Database App v.ALFA
 Main purpose of this project is to manage data from Oracle 11g database on Warsaw University of Technology servers.
 ( Created in a weekend to confirm SQL/Oracle/JavaFX knowledge. )

+## Future updates
+---
+* Getting data via dynamic database view
+* Replace static sql requests and use functions implementen in Oracle database
+* Update database models into advertising agency database.

 ## Build using :
 ---